tombrille/svelteplot/src/routes/transforms/bin/+page.md

 </Plot>
 ```

-By default, the binX transform will set the _insetRight_ channel to 1, but you can disable this by explicitly setting the it to zero:
+By default, the binX transform will set the _insetRight_ channel to 1, but you can disable this by explicitly setting it to zero:

 ```svelte live
 <script>